spring-cloud/spring-cloud-sleuth/spring-cloud-sleuth-samples/spring-cloud-sleuth-sample-zipkin-stream/README.md

 ["zipkin-query"]
 ```

-The app might fail to start if mysql is not available when it needs it.
-If that happens you can just start it separately: just keep running `docker-compose up` until it works.

 ## Instrumenting Apps

-Depend on [Spring Cloud Sleuth Stream](https://github.com/spring-cloud-spring-cloud-sleuth) and the rabbit binder (`spring-cloud-starter-stream-rabbit`).
+Depend on [Spring Cloud Sleuth Stream](https://github.com/spring-cloud-spring-cloud-sleuth) and the
+rabbit binder (`spring-cloud-starter-stream-rabbit`).

 Once the apps start publishing spans they will appear in the span store as well.